 This level of phonological awareness is typically more difficult than syllable level awareness but easier than phoneme-level awareness.
 The onset is the consonant or consonant cluster within a syllable that comes before the vowel.
 The rime is the part of the syllable that contains the vowel and any remaining consonants.

-Onset- rime segmentation usually precedes phonemic awareness.
+Ability to segment the onset and rime in words usually precedes full phonemic awareness.
 Pre-schoolers will generally identify onsets as single units and will state that ‘spoon’ begins with /sp/, and ‘flat’ begins with /fl/.
 The /sp/ and /fl/ are of course made up of two phonemes each and children will need to eventually break these into their individual phonemes for accurate reading and spelling to develop.
-Single onset words, such as cat, big, and sun, give children an opportunity to isolate beginning phonemes more easily.
+Starting with single letter onset words, such as cat, big, and sun, give children an opportunity to isolate beginning phonemes more easily.

 Identifying onsets – What’s the odd word in grape, grow and pin?

 Segmenting onsets – Can you tell me the first sound in bike and bag?

 Identifying rimes – Which words sound the same at the end, man and pan, or sit and pat?

 Segmenting onsets – Can you tell me how pin and fin are the same?